Suaif/blindfold_chess/README.md

 ### Step 4: Set up STT

 Using faster-whisper for faster inference.
-The models can be obtained via Hugging Face (guillaumekln/faster-whisper-*) and place them in the paths below.
+The models can be obtained from Hugging Face (guillaumekln/faster-whisper-*) and placed in the paths below.

 ```
 assets/speech_to_text/models--guillaumekln--faster-whisper-small.en/...
 assets/speech_to_text/models--guillaumekln--faster-whisper-medium.en/...
 ```

-### Step 4: Run the Application
+### Step 5: Run the Application

 ```bash
 python main.py